 When you start working as a civil servant, you can lead a comfortable life without any financial worries.
 At the same time, you can play a crucial role in improving the lives of citizens of this country.
 As an IPS officer, you can help in improving the law and order situation in your district.
 As a member of the IFS, you can contribute to strengthening India’s diplomatic ties with other countries.
 Civil servants make significant contributions to the executive branch of the Central as well as State governments.
-Choosing UPSC Civil Services as a Career provides job security, prestige, good salary package, job satisfaction, opportunity of foreign tour, etc. Clearing the UPSC CSE exam is a tough ordeal for all aspirants and it requires a lot of hard work along with efficient planning.
+Choosing UPSC Civil Services as a Career provides job security, prestige, good salary package, job satisfaction, opportunity of foreign tour, etc. Clearing the UPSC Civil Services Exam is a tough ordeal for all aspirants and it requires a lot of hard work along with efficient planning.
 But if you can cross these obstacles, the world will be your oyster.

 Get a move on

 When you start preparing for UPSC CSE, you must start from the basics.
 Studying subjects such as Geography, History, Polity, and Economy from books of the secondary level can be a smart way to begin the proceedings.
-If you join one of the Top 10 IAS Coaching Centres in Chennai, you will get into the zone without too much effort.
+If you join one of the top IAS Coaching Centres in Chennai, you will get into the zone without too much effort.
 In the times to come, it will make a lot of difference.
 IAS Topper’s Tips can help you to make a planned way to crack the exam with good marks.

 Categories of services

 At present, the Indian Administrative Service (IAS) and Indian Police Service (IPS) are the two all India services (AIS).
 The UPSC, civil services examination, is used to recruit members of all the critical positions in central civil services (CCS).
 Indian Foreign Service (IFS), Indian Revenue Service (IRS), Indian Corporate Law Service (ICLS), Indian Railway Traffic Service (IRTS) are the prime examples of central civil services.
-If you enroll in the top IAS coaching in Chennai, their teachers will inform you all that you need to know about these branches of civil service.
+You can get elite position in any of the mentioned services by choosing UPSC Civil Services as a Career.

 Busting the myths

 Most people believe that the UPSC civil services examinations are conducted to select members of IAS, IPS, IFS, and IRS only.
-But the reality is that in 2019, the UPSC CSE will recruit in as many as 23 different categories of civil services.
+But the reality is, the UPSC CSE will recruit in as many as 23 different categories of civil services.

 Difference between AIS and CCS